Go to Reviews.org AU Edition

 For Safari, click the tabs icon–the two squares at the bottom right of your iPhone screen or the top right of your iPad.
 Next, tap the bottom middle of Safari that reads the number of tabs you have open.
 From here, tap "Private" to enable private (incognito) browsing.

-For Chrome, tap the three-dot icon at the top right corner just as you would on your desktop.
+For Chrome, tap the three-dot icon at the bottom right corner, similar to as you would choose the three-dot icon at the top right corner on your desktop.
 Select "New incognito tab" to begin private browsing.

 How to disable incognito mode